wa6pzb/JS8-Undirected-NETs/waldo_net.md

 The first round of the NET is used to send a basic Check-In with some current information and a short comment to all participants.

-The basic Check-In round uses a pre-agreed **from** message to encode the following information:
+The basic Check-In round uses a pre-agreed **From** message to encode the following information:

 **Status:** Green, Yellow, Red
 G=Green